 Whether you are new to your school or are starting the coaching role at your current school, there will be challenges.
 Transitioning from a classroom teacher role to an administrative position is a big change for you and all the staff at your school, so keep in mind that there will be an adjustment period.

 There is always a learning curve with any new leadership position.
-You may no longer have your own class and students, but you have the great opportunity to dabble in it all.
-Be an advocate for teachers, and never forget what it is like to be in the classroom.
+You may no longer have your own class and students, but you have the great opportunity to effect change on a higher level.
+Be an advocate for teachers, and never forget what it's like to be in the classroom.
 (I hear giving teachers bathroom breaks on occasion really helps break the ice, too!)

 American College of Education offers many programs designed to prepare you for a leadership role in your school or district.
 Explore our M.Ed. in Educational Leadership and M.Ed. in Teacher Leadership degrees.